andrew/ultimate-awesome/README.md

 - [awesome-jamstack](https://github.com/automata/awesome-jamstack) - Carefully curated list of awesome Jamstack resources.
 - [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
+- [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [awesome-vector-search](https://github.com/currentslab/awesome-vector-search) - Collections of vector search related libraries, service and research papers.
 - [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
+- [awesome-NeRF-and-3DGS-SLAM](https://github.com/3D-Vision-World/awesome-NeRF-and-3DGS-SLAM) - A comprehensive list of Implicit Representations, NeRF and 3D Gaussian Splatting papers relating to SLAM/Robotics domain, including papers, videos, codes, and related websites.
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
-- [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [awesome-django-rest-framework](https://github.com/nioperas06/awesome-django-rest-framework) -  💻😍Tools, processes and resources you need to create an awesome API with Django REST Framework.
 - [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
 Guides and Companion Software (Not affiliated with Jellyfin).